Strong governance is an important concept. In theory, it leads to organizational health and sustainability.

 Corporate Governance Lessons: Three Questions Directors Should Ask Before a Board Fails

 Corporate governance is a tricky task.
-It fails more often than most Directors realize.
-If the penalties for enabling corporate failure were tougher perhaps more Boards would work harder and more creatively at stopping it.
-For those who want to try harder, here are three simple questions:
+It fails regularly.
+Perhaps, if the penalties for failing to prevent governance failure were tougher, more Boards would work harder and more creatively at stopping it.
+For those intent on preventing failure, here are three simple questions:

-- How well does the composition of your Board reflect the risks and strategies of the business you are governing?
+How well does the composition of your Board reflect the risks and strategies of the organization you are governing?